In This Article

 All these file manager programs use the API of the logical file system under the hood to offer the best performance.

-The APIs of the file system are exposed by the different operating systems using the Common Line Interfaces as well in addition to the GUI tools.
+The APIs of the file system are exposed by the different operating systems using the Common Line Interfaces as well as the GUI tools.

 All these are text-based interfaces and will help you significantly to perform all types of file operations as text commands.

-The primary objective of file access management is to prevent unauthorized access to the files.
+The primary objective of file access management is to prevent unauthorized access to files.

 This is done with the help of specific data sets pertaining to file ownership and access permissions.

-It is stored in a particular data structure which is called ACL or Access Control List on Windows operating systems and ACE or Access Control Entries Unix-like operating systems such as Linux and Mac OS.
+It is stored in a particular data structure called ACL or Access Control List on Windows operating systems and the ACE or Access Control Entries Unix-like operating systems such as Linux and Mac OS.

-Another significant job of the file system is to ensure that the integrity of data is maintained all through.
+Another significant job of the file system is to ensure that the integrity of data is maintained throughout.

-When you make some changes in an existing file and save it, the word processor program will send a ‘write’ request to the API of the file system.
+When you make some changes to an existing file and save it, the word processor program will send a ‘write’ request to the API of the file system.

-Well, so far so good.
-But what happens when the system crashes when the older version of the file you modified is being replaced with the new version you want to save in the disk.
+Well, so far, so good.
+But what happens when the system crashes when the older version of the file you modified is being replaced with the new version you want to save on the disk.

-However, such incidents are less likely to occur when you use the modern file systems.
+However, such incidents are less likely to occur when you use modern file systems.

-This is because the modern file systems use a special method known as journaling.
+This is because modern file systems use a special method known as journaling.

-The primary objective to do so is to keep a track of all the changes that have not been made physically to the file system.
+The primary objective of doing so is to keep track of all the changes that have not been made physically to the file system.

-This journal is ideally a particular allocation on the storage disk where every writing effort is stored as a transaction initially.
+This journal is ideally a particular allocation on the storage disk where every writing effort is initially stored as a transaction.